coast-framework/coast/README.md

 lein db/drop
 lein db/migration
 lein db/migrate
+lein db/rollback
 ```

-Those all pretty much do what you think they do.
+Those all do what you think they do.

 #### `lein db/create`